yuliyamkh/thesis-project/README.md

 ## The multi-speaker Moran model
 ### Usage / Examples
+To use the model implemented in this repository, run the following command first: ```git clone https://github.com/yuliyamkh/thesis_project.git```

 To run first experiments with the [multi-speaker Moran model](https://github.com/yuliyamkh/ABM_AgentPy/blob/master/model.py), make sure to install the packages listed in [requirements.txt](https://github.com/yuliyamkh/ABM_AgentPy/blob/master/requirements.txt).
 After that, you can perform the following step: ```python model.py```.
 Consider that this command runs the default model, i.e., the model with the mechanism of neutral change (drift).
 The default parameter setup is provided below.